Aug. 24 – Labor Day, Sept. 4, 2023

 The State Fair’s mission is to educate and involve our guests by providing a world-class showcase that is innovative, entertaining and fun.
 We strive to:

 The Minnesota State Fair employs nearly 80 year-round full-time staff members and approximately 150 seasonal and 1,750 fair-time staff members.
 Learn more about fair-time employment.

 Located mid-way between Minneapolis and St. Paul, the 322-acre Minnesota State Fairgrounds is renowned for its beautiful gardens and architecture reflecting the art deco and Works Progress Administration eras.

 Hundreds of events are held on the fairgrounds throughout the year during the non-fair time, including horse and livestock competitions, merchandise sales, expositions, car shows and more.
 Check out a calendar of events.

 The Minnesota State Fair is a recipient of a 2013-14 BBB Torch Award for Ethics.
 The Better Business Bureau of Minnesota and North Dakota presents the award annually to companies that display exemplary levels of ethics, customer service and integrity in all aspects of their operations.

-The Minnesota State Fair is a quasi-state agency that is completely self-supporting.
-The fair has not received any public money or government appropriations of any kind since 1949.
+The Minnesota State Fair is a quasi-state agency that is self-supporting.
+The fair has not received state government appropriations of any kind since 1949.